 [Note: This package includes the withdrawal of WWU’s Title IX Article.]

-Article 27 - ADEI Training
+Article 27 - Empowering Prevention and Inclusive Communities

-University ADEI Training.
-The University will provide and require interactive, peer led, in person Access, Diversity, Equity, and Inclusion (ADEI) training for ESEs beginning September, 2025.
-Attendance at required ADEI training will be considered time worked for all ESEs.
+EPIC Training.
+The University will provide interactive, peer led, in person Access, Diversity, Equity, and Inclusion training for ESEs beginning September, 2025.
+The program will be called Empowering Prevention and Inclusive Communities (EPIC).
+Attendance will be considered time worked for all ESEs.

 Training Content.
 The training curriculum will be aimed at eliminating structural racism against all races and promoting diversity, equity, and inclusion while improving academic, social, and health and wellness outcomes for students from historically marginalized communities.
-It shall also focus on fostering inclusion and preventing harassment and discrimination.
-The training shall include skill building, shifting behaviors, bystander intervention strategies, and identification and discussion of intersectional power dynamics in ESE work situations.
-The Union and University agree that ESEs experience workplace power dynamics unique from other employees and student groups.

 Training Development.
 The content of the training will be developed and modified over time jointly between the University and the Union and based in part on the advice and feedback provided by the University community.
 Within one (1) year of ratification a joint union management committee will meet to draft an outline of the training and finalize any program logistics.
-Upon request, the University will meet with Union representatives once per quarter to review planned ADEI training for ESEs.

 Peer Facilitation.
 The training for ESEs will be facilitated by student employees whenever possible.
-The University will hire and fund at least (1) ESE at 50% FTE each quarter (Fall, Winter, Spring Summer) to jointly administer and facilitate the training with the University.
-The ESE will be compensated as a Graduate Assistant.
+The University will hire and fund at least (1) ESE at 50% FTE (or the hourly equivalent) each quarter (Fall, Winter, Spring Summer) to jointly administer and facilitate the training with the University.

-Appointments will be made before September 2025 by a hiring committee consisting of (2) Union representatives, one (1) department representative and (1) one representative from the overseeing office.
 The University and the Union shall jointly agree upon the ESEs to be appointed as trainers.

-Peer Trainers will facilitate the training after an initial period of development and deployment with staff of the overseeing office.
-The appropriate overseeing office will continue to monitor and check in with trainers as training is deployed.
-The university will work with the peer trainers to build facilitation skills and content knowledge and to ensure continual evolvement.